refinedev/refine/documentation/docs/migration-guide/4x-to-5x.md

 npx @refinedev/codemod@latest refine4-to-refine5
 ```

-> 🚨 _The refine4-to-refine5 codemod only fixes APIs deprecated or removed in Refine@4.
-It does not handle items deprecated during the Refine@3→4 migration.
-For those, run the [refine3-to-refine4](/docs/migration-guide/3x-to-4x.md) codemod first._
+> 👉 **Hook Return Type Changes**: The codemod updates most standard cases, but may miss complex destructuring, conditional logic, or custom wrappers.
+Please review [Data & Mutation Hooks: Return Type Breaking Changes](#data--mutation-hooks-return-type-breaking-changes) if you use these patterns.

 <h3>⚠️ Changes not handled by the codemod </h3>

 Unfortunately, the codemod cannot cover every case.
 While it automates most of the migration, some changes still require manual updates.
-Below is the list of removed or modified APIs that you’ll need to adjust yourself.
+Below is the list of removed or modified APIs that you'll need to adjust yourself.

 <h3>useNavigation → useGo</h3>